-In 2011 I began to work on one album (its working title was Excursions Into Alien Territory, a hint at Neil Young’s Lucky Thirteen album) which would later become Vanguard.
+In 2011 I began to work on one album which would later become Vanguard.
+Its working title was Excursions Into Alien Territory, a hint at Neil Young’s Lucky Thirteen album.
 During these sessions I recorded a lot of song material, some of it being just simple solo songs like Autumn In The Fields, others being songs with a bit more going on like On Land or The Sea I & II.
 I call the latter band songs.

 And then it happened – I suddenly realised the connections between all three albums: Ghost Drones as the first part, showing the solo side of some of the Vanguard songs and sharing their DNA, so to speak.
 Vanguard as the centerpiece, the transition, with a much more elaborated, broad sound and many guest musicians helping me out there.
 Then, as the final part, Chrome Dreams: even darker and much more focused on synthesized drones than the other two albums, it completes the circle.

 I (self-)released Vanguard without the two songs I was still working on (one of them was Heavy Dekonstruktion) on November 5 2012 because to me the album seemed complete the way it was.
 The release of Chrome Dreams was postponed to December 3 2012 together with a special added WAAG re-release of Vanguard.